yatish27/yatishmehta.com/_posts/2014-04-29-ruby-one-liners.md

 * Pascal triangle calculation
 * Sentence reversal.

-We came up with ruby one liners to try to solve these problems
+We came up with ruby one-liners to solve these problems

 {% highlight ruby %}
 def prime?(num)